October 3, 2022: Essay contest opens at noon, 12:00 p.m. ET.

 By submitting an essay to this contest, the student or their parents/adult caregivers agreed to give Naval STEM permission to post the essays in their entirety or as excerpts on Naval STEM websites along with the authors’ name, grade, school, city, and state.
 Naval STEM may contact select winners or winners’ parent/adult caregiver to provide a photograph of the student to post on the Naval STEM website along with the winning essay or an excerpt from the winning essay.

-Students must submit their own original work.
+All submissions must be the students’ original work.
 Judges will disqualify entries containing plagiarized work.

 Students must write their essays in English.